 SETI’s ‘Noah’s Ark’ – a space historian explores how the advent of radio astronomy led to the USSR’s search for extraterrestrial life

 The Conversation.
 The publication contributed the article to Space.com's Expert Voices: Op-Ed & Insights.
-As humans began to ...
+As humans began to explore outer space in the latter half of the 20th century, radio waves ...

 It was a cold and grey afternoon in early November, 1984, when I, a first grader in Kharkiv—a city in what was then Soviet Ukraine—walked home after school with high spirits and feeling ready to ...